HumanCompatibleAI/overcooked_ai/README.md

 If you just want to use the environment:

 ```
-pip install -e overcooked_ai/
+pip install -e .
 ```

-If you also need the DRL implementations (you may have to input this in your terminal as `pip install -e 'overcooked_ai[harl]'`):
+If you also need the DRL implementations (you may have to input this in your terminal as `pip install -e '.[harl]'`):

 ```
-pip install -e overcooked_ai[harl]
+pip install -e .[harl]
 ```